ObiWanBonobi/Bone-Fracture-Detection/README.md

 ### Content

 - The Code Institute [Malaria Detector project](https://github.com/Code-Institute-Solutions/WalkthroughProject01) was used as a reference when creating this project.
-- The readme insperation comes from the Code Institute [Mildew Detection project](https://github.com/Porsil/mildew_detection_in_cherry_leaves).
+- The readme template and layout comes from the Code Institute [Mildew Detection project](https://github.com/Porsil/mildew_detection_in_cherry_leaves).
 - I used ChatGPT to help refine my wording.

 ### Media